hgelfond/b1-economic-policy/data/README.txt

 1. World Map
 GDP per capita data was downloaded from the Wolrd Bank website: https://data.worldbank.org/indicator/NY.GDP.PCAP.CD Modified the cvs data using Excel to extract only header, country name, and GDP per capita data in 2017.
 Sorted and inserted ranks.
+Graphic created in Stata following tutorial from: https://www.stata.com/support/faqs/graphics/spmap-and-maps/.

 ----------------------------------------------------------------------------